nuster1128/Awesome-Causal-Papers/README.md

 **[Counterfactual Inference] Counterfactual Phenotyping with Censored Time-to-Events**.
 (2022-SIGKDD) Chirag Nagpal, Mononito Goswami, Keith Dufendach, Artur Dubrawski.
 **TLDR**: we present a latent variable approach to model heterogeneous treatment effects by proposing that an individual can belong to one of latent clusters with distinct response characteristics. (潜变量方法模拟异质治疗效果)

+**[Counterfactual Inference] Counterfactual Learning To Rank for Utility-Maximizing Query Autocompletion**.
+(2022-SIGIR) Adam Block, Rahul Kidambi, Daniel Hill, Thorsten Joachims, Inderjit Dhillon.
+**TLDR**: We proposed a counterfactual learning approach that is able to leverage feedback on the items (e.g., clicks, purchases) to evaluate query suggestions through an unbiased estimator, thus avoiding the assumption that users write or select optimal queries. (反事实提升查询补全任务质量)

+**[Counterfactual Inference] Implicit Feedback for Dense Passage Retrieval: A Counterfactual Approach**.
+(2022-SIGIR) Shengyao Zhuang, Hang Li, Guido Zuccon.
+**TLDR**: We propose the Counterfactual Rocchio (CoRocchio) algorithm to overcome bias for exploiting implicit feedback in Dense Retrievers (稠密检索中去偏)

+**[Counterfactual Inference] Alleviating Spurious Correlations in Knowledge-aware Recommendations through Counterfactual Generator**.
+(2022-SIGIR) Shanlei Mu, Yaliang Li, Wayne Xin Zhao, Jingyuan Wang, Bolin Ding and Ji-Rong Wen.
+**TLDR**: we present a novel approach to discovering and alleviating the potential spurious correlations from a counterfactual perspective (反事实增强去除虚假关联)

 ### Causal in RecSys

 **[Causal in RecSys] StableDR: Stabilized Doubly Robust Learning for Recommendation on Data Missing Not at Random**.
 (2023-ICLR) Haoxuan Li, Chunyuan Zheng, Peng Wu.